frankalcantara/frankalcantara.github.io/_posts/competitive/3-IntroductionCpp.md

 if (vec.size() > 5) vec.insert(vec.begin() + 5, 42);
 ```

-### 7.1.2 Removing the Last Element and a Specific Element
+The `#define` statement creates a shorthand for `std::vector<int>`, reducing typing. `VI vec;` now declares the vector `vec` as a vector of integers.
+The rest of the logic remains unchanged, making the code easier to write without losing clarity.

-The following code removes the last element from the vector, followed by the removal of the element at position 3, assuming the vector has at least 4 elements:
+Insert is not enough.
+The following code removes the last element from the vector, followed by the removal of the element at position $3$, assuming the vector has at least $4$ elements:

-**Standard Version:**

 ```cpp
 if (!vec.empty()) {